 This policy is available on the Company's website.
 Key features are published in:

-- (a) either the annual report or on the Company's website; and - (b) the Appendix 4G to be lodged with the ASX, at the same time as the lodgement of the annual report.
+- (a) either the annual report or on the Company's website; and - (b) the Appendix 4G to be lodged with the ASX, at the same it lodgement of the annual report.

-Approved by the Board on 2 June 2014 and amended November 21, 2014.
+Approved by the Board on 13 June 2023